-There is no evidence of an increase in total nitrogen export following fire.
-Rather, total nitrogen export was lower (45 kg· km-2) from the burnt, as compared to reference watersheds (Table 4).
-The ratios of total nitrogen export from Two Creek and Sakwatamau River in 1983 (pre-fire) and 1999 (post-fire) were virtually identical (1.19 and 1.20, respectively).
+There is no evidence of a detectable increase in total nitrogen export following fire (P = 0.5, Table 4).
+The ratios of total nitrogen export from Two Creek and Sakwatamau River in 1983 (pre-fire), 1999 (post-fire), and 2000 were similar (1.19, 1.20, and 1.05, respectively).
 Thus, total nitrogen export remained stable with the fire.

-Table 4: Mean total nitrogen (TN), nitrate (NO3) and ammonium (NH4) export in the three burnt and two reference streams monitored in 1999 in the Virginia Hills, Alberta
+Table 4: Mean total nitrogen (TN), nitrate (NO3) and ammonium (NH4) export in the three burned and two reference streams monitored in 2000 in the Virginia Hills, Alberta

-Treatment TN export coefficient (kg· km -2) NO 3 export coefficient (kg· km -2) NH 4 export coefficient (kg· km -2)
+Treatment TN export coefficient (kg· km -2 ) NO 3 export coefficient (kg· km -2 ) NH 4 export coefficient (kg· km -2 )

-Reference Streams 64 0.62 0.95
+Reference Streams 60.1 1.29 0.41

-Burnt Streams 45 1.79 1.22
+Burned Streams 77.2 2.96 1.37

-In contrast, inorganic nitrogen export coefficients were higher in the burnt, versus the reference streams.
-Inorganic nitrogen is a relatively small proportion (< 5%) of the total nitrogen pool at any point in these streams, with approximately equal amounts of ammonium- and nitrate-nitrogen.
-Although export coefficients for ammonium were higher in the burnt compared with the reference streams, the differences were modest (28%), while nitrate export was three-fold higher in the burnt streams (Table 4).
+In contrast, inorganic nitrogen export coefficients were higher in the burned, versus the reference streams.
+Inorganic nitrogen is a relatively small proportion (< 5%) of the total nitrogen pool at any point in these streams, with approximately equal amounts of nitrate and ammonium.
+In 1999, inorganic nitrogen export was twice as high in burned compared with reference watersheds, and by 2000, inorganic nitrogen export was 2.5 times higher in burned watersheds.
+In 2000, the export coefficient for nitrate was 2.3 times higher in burned compared with reference watersheds, and ammonium export was 3.3 times higher in burned watersheds (Table 4).

 In the two streams monitored in 1983, nitrate export coefficients differed by < 5% in the pre-treatment year, while the treated watershed exported 2.3 times more nitrate in 1999 (post-fire) and twice the nitrate during the arid 1998 (post-fire) open-water period.
 Although these increases in nitrate represent minuscule losses from terrestrial ecosystems, they are substantive inputs to aquatic systems.
 Further, these increases are relatively large compared to those reported elsewhere on both the Precambrian Shield and Boreal Subarctic (e.g., Lamontagne et al. 2000; McEachern et al. 2000).
-Minshall et al. (1997) also noted that of all the parameters they studied, only nitrate increased in burnt streams.
+In 2000, the nitrate export coefficient for Sakwatamau River was only 23% higher than for Two Creek, but the ammonium export was twice as high.
+Thus, in 2000, ammonium export from burned watersheds was higher than in previous years.